dno326/Vibeathon/docs/SCHEMA_VERIFICATION.md

 # Database Schema Verification

-This document verifies that the database schema in `insync_db_schema.md` correctly supports all features defined in the InSync specification.
+This document verifies that the database schema in `mountainmerge_db_schema.md` correctly supports all features defined in the MountainMerge specification.

 ## ✅ Schema Verification Results